 If you believe you need the services of a notary rather than a Commissioner of Oaths, you can call 1-800-NOTAIRE.

 When you come to the Legal Information Clinic at McGill to make use of its free Commissioner of Oaths service, please be sure to bring any photocopies you need, as well as a piece of valid government-issued photo ID.

 REMOTE COMMISSIONER OF OATHS SERVICE DURING COVID-19

-If you are a McGill student and you need to have documents commissioned, please email firstname.lastname@example.org your McGill email address to book an appointment with a commissioner of oaths.
+If you need to have documents commissioned, please email firstname.lastname@example.org to book an appointment with a commissioner of oaths.
+If you are a McGill student, please use your McGill email.
 Please be aware of our opening hours when providing us with your availabilities.

 For the appointment, you must have with you a piece of valid government-issued photo ID and electronic copies of the documents you need to have commissioned.
 You must also be able to use Zoom and have a working (video and sound) phone, tablet or computer camera.